 If a player does not correctly answer the required 80% of questions, he/she make take the exam again.
 Players are only charged once, regardless of how many times they take the exam.

 Yes.
 Players may reference the World Squash Singles Rules when taking the exam.
 Players with additional questions are also encouraged to discuss questions with a teaching professional or certified official if they have questions about elements of the exams.

 The new exams are age-based and test an increased knowledge base as players move up in level.
 All exams, including the junior and full club level exams, feature new videos and questions.

-All players planning to participate in the 2014 U.S. Junior Championships (Closed), the 2014 U.S. Junior Silver Championships, or the 2014 U.S. Junior Bronze Championships no longer have to complete an in-club officiating clinic prior to the registration deadline.
-However, all players planning to compete in any of these championships still must complete the new age-appropriate online club-level referee exam by February 25, 2014.
-Players not intending to compete in one of the three U.S. Junior Championships do not need to complete an in-club Officiating Clinic immediately, but must do so prior to November 4, 2014 in order to maintain their US Squash ranking.
+All players planning to participate in a U.S. Junior Championship no longer have to complete an in-club officiating clinic prior to the registration deadline.
+However, all players planning to compete in any of these championships still must complete the new age-appropriate online club-level referee exam in order to participate.
+Players not intending to compete in one of the three U.S. Junior Championships do not need to complete an in-club Officiating Clinic immediately, but must do so in order to maintain their US Squash ranking.

 If a player does not have access to a clinic in their area, that player may take a US Squash online officiating clinic.
-These clinics will be released on January 22, 2014; more information will be posted to the website when they are available.
+These clinics will be released periodically and more information will be posted to the website when they are available.